ERISA 408(b)(2) Notice

 Scope of Disclosure

 The information provided herein is a supplement intended to address the disclosure requirements under Section 408(b)(2) of ERISA.
-Your Plan may incur other service charges that are not payable to FRSC.
+Your Plan may incur other service charges that are not payable to JPMS.
 Such charges may include any expenses, fees, and other costs payable to your Plan’s administrative service providers, the cost for auditing your Plan’s financial statements, and other related expenses.
 Information regarding these other service charges must be obtained from the applicable service provider.
-The information included herein provides important information for fiduciaries of your Plan; however, is not intended to create, replace, or modify any existing or prospective agreement with FRSC that may exist now or in the future.
+The information included herein provides important information for fiduciaries of your Plan; however, is not intended to create, replace, or modify any existing or prospective agreement with JPMS that may exist now or in the future.